UPDATE: To make a new major project request, a CPIC form must be completed and submitted to the Division of Information Technology.

 Phase 2: Select

-During this phase, the Cabinet will select the IT projects that best align and support the university's strategic mission and goals as a result of the investment analysis completed during the Analyze Phase.
+During this phase, the cabinet will select the IT projects that best align and support the universities strategic mission and goals as a result of the investment analysis completed during the Analyze Phase.

 Phase 3: Control

 This phase solidifies DIT’s commitment to provide effective and efficient oversight of the quality, monitoring, and management of IT investments that are executed or developed following the CPIC framework.

 During this phase, a comparative review of implemented projects actual versus expected performance results are evaluated to (1) determine the investments impact on strategic performance; (2) establish needed revisions for improvement to the investment; and (3) benchmark the investment management process based on lessons learned.

 Source: Capital Planning and Investment Control | Office of the Chief Information Officer - US Department of Agriculture

 Procedure:The Division of Information Technology is primarily responsible for the implementation and monitoring of the CPIC process.
 To begin, complete the request form, print and submit to your department head for signed approval.
 Submit the completed form to the Division of Information Technology contact person indicated on the CPIC form.
 Within 24-48 hours, the requestor will receive an email confirmation that the project CPIC request form has been received.
 If additional information is required, DIT will contact the requestor.
 In conclusion, the requesting Division Vice-President will communicate the project approval status.
 Types of service and solutions projects that requires a submitted IT Service and Request form:The purchase or installation of any software application that will be used on the BSU network.

 What to expect after your project has been approved:

 IMPORTANT: The final approval date is not the project start date.
 The project will be placed in the DIT pipeline and the exact start date will be determined by the BSU Executive Cabinet.